growingpenguin/growingpenguin.github.io/_posts/2024-03-19-Driving_TurtleBot_via_ROS2_messages.md

 ```
 ![Driving_TurtleBot_via_ROS2_messages30](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/ac8e8aa3-a107-406a-ba71-d063905ad4db) <br/>
 /cmd_vel should be listed in addition to /rosout and /parameter_events <br/>
+(3)Now that a differential base topic is setup, a twist message can be published to /cmd_vel topic to control the robot.
+Let’s drive it forward with the command: <br/>
 ```
 ros2 topic pub /cmd_vel geometry_msgs/Twist '{linear:  {x: 0.2, y: 0.0, z: 0.0}, angular: {x: 0.0,y: 0.0,z: 0.0}}'
 ```